 Written by Leslie Pinney Abbey

 Despite the federal government’s increasing reach, decisions made at the local level continue to affect our day-to-day lives in significant ways.
-Your real estate tax bill is the result of decisions made by your local elected officials, and the amount owed climbs as our home values plummet.
+Our real estate tax bill is the result of decisions made by our local elected officials, and the amount owed climbs as our home values plummet.
 That new park building local government leaders say the town must have, the improvements to the library that simply must happen, and the new computers that must be provided to students are all expenditures voted upon by your local officials.
 Your school’s policies regarding curricula-selection as well as the tax levy amounts to pay for teachers’ and administrators’ salaries, pensions and building improvements and additions are determined by your local school board members.
 These are costly decisions monetarily and socially.

 Who are the people making these decisions?
 They are your neighbors.
 They are no different or better than many others in your cities and towns.
 What sets them apart is their vision for the course of our towns’ and our children’s futures and a willingness to sacrifice their time to help achieve that vision.

 You can help shape that vision.
-You can have a voice in decisions.
+You can have a voice in those decisions.
 You can influence your schools, libraries, cities, villages and townships.
-People of conviction and integrity are needed to represent those of us interested in reduced expenditures and balanced budgets.
+People of conviction and integrity are critically needed to represent those of us interested in reduced expenditures and balanced budgets.

 How does this happen?
 Teachers’ unions recruit school board members who are like-minded, go-along folks who will rubber stamp all the decisions that liberal teachers and administrators want.
 Because so few people take the time to vote or research candidates, the unions’ hand-picked candidates get elected.

-Our local elections in Illinois are collectively called the Consolidated Election and will take place on Tuesday, April 2nd, 2019.
+Our local elections in Illinois are collectively called the Consolidated Election and will take place on Tuesday, April 6, 2021.
 They are held every other year.
 While that seems a long way off, petitions are circulating now to put folks on the ballot.
 The process is not complicated.
 You can learn from others and a little research.